Zepeng-Mu/pyGenomeTracks/README.md

 Fidel Ramírez, Vivek Bhardwaj, Laura Arrigoni, Kin Chung Lam, Björn A. Grüning, José Villaveces, Bianca Habermann, Asifa Akhtar & Thomas Manke.
 High-resolution TADs reveal DNA sequences underlying genome organization in flies.
 Nature Communications (2018) [doi:10.1038/s41467-017-02525-w](https://www.nature.com/articles/s41467-017-02525-w)

 ## Usage
 This fork contains a custom PyGenomeTracks class, SashimiBigwig, to generate Sashimi plots.
 Please note that other tools exist to generate Sashimi plots.
-The strength of this tools is to easily generate Sashimi plots based on the PyGenomeTracks infrastructure.
+The strength of this tool is to easily generate Sashimi plots based on the PyGenomeTracks infrastructure.
 This also means that you can plot Sashimi plots together with other tracks available in PyGenomeTracks (e.g. bed, bigwig and gtf).
 Unlike MISO, this tool does not rely on an annotation file to plot the Sashimi plot, which is ideal if you are using tools like LeafCutter.

 To use this tool: